thinklikeadesigner/thinklikeadesigner/README.md

 ## Confident with
 <div style="height: 25px"></div>
-These are some of the technologies that I have created 10 or more projects with
+These are technologies that I have created 10 or more projects with
 <div style="height: 25px"></div>

 <img src="https://img.shields.io/badge/Flutter%20-%2302569B.svg?&style=for-the-badge&logo=Flutter&logoColor=white" />